Diego Silva (footballer, born 1990): Nonthaburi United S.Boonmeerit

-Nakhon Pathom United
+Nakhon Pathom United F.C.

 In 2018, Diego Silva signed with Thai League 4 side Nakhon Pathom United and gained promotion to Thai League 3.
 He was the top scorer for Nakhon Pathom, scoring 29 goals, and signed another season contract.
 In 2019, Diego again became the top scorer in Thai League 3 as well, scoring 13 goals.
 Nakhon Pathom won Thai League 3 and was promoted to Thai League 2.

 Haiphong

 After an impressive performance in Nakhon Pathom's 2019, Diego joined Vietnamese club Haiphong in January 2020.